Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hàng chục ngàn bác sĩ Hàn Quốc biểu tình- Ảnh 1.

-Kim Taek-woo, head of the KMA's emergency committee, warned yesterday that the government would face public resistance "if it ignores the efforts of doctors and tries to suppress them."
+Kim Taek-woo, head of the KMA's emergency committee, warned yesterday that the government would face public backlash "if it ignores the efforts of doctors and tries to suppress them."
 The doctors' strike has affected surgeries and emergency care at many hospitals.

 Source link